jabarrioss/laravel-ifx/README.md

     }
 }
 ```
-And then run `composer update gjae/laravel-fix --prefer-source`
+And then run `composer require gjae/laravel-fix:dev-master`

 Once Composer has installed or updated your packages you need to register Informix DB.
 Open up `config/app.php` and find
 the `providers` key and add: